Take control of the crawling and indexing process of your website by communicating your preferences to search engines.

 A canonical URL is a guideline, rather than a directive.
 Search engines can choose to ignore it.

 Applying a canonical URL will not preserve any crawl budget, as it doesn’t prevent search engines from crawling pages.
-It prevents them from indexing other versions of pages.
+It prevents them from being returned for search queries as they are consolidated to the canonical version of the URL.

 What a canonical URL will do: